Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 | 3   | tshirt  | clothes   | 5     |
 | 4   | chair   | furniture | 4     |

 Let's assume that a data type for `product` column is `CHAR(10)`.
 Then, what will be the result for `LIKE '%chair'`?
 Using what we have learned so far, I think that most of you would say 'chair', because '%chair' means any string (including no character) followed by `chair`.
 But actually, it will return **NOTHING**.
-What happened?
+What happens here?

 By declaring a type of `product` column as `CHAR(10)`, if you pass a string `chair` into that column, the table will add trailing spaces to make each string's length 10 **exactly**.
 So, `'chair'` is actually saved as `'chair_____'`.
 So, this `'chair_____'` does not suffice `LIKE '%chair'`, because there are trailing space characters following 'chair'.